BasilMawejje/OpportunityManagement/README.md

 # FocusMobileLimited Challenge
-An web application to login and view Accounts and their related opportunites
+An web application to login and view Accounts and their related opportunites.

+## How to use the application
+As a user, you will see the welcome to Opportunity Management page with a login link.
+Click login if you have an existing account.
+If you do NOT have an account yet, click sign up to create one.
+On successfully loggin in, you will see the accounts page with a create account button.
+You can create account button and view opportunites button.The click account button brings up a form used to create an account.
+The view opportunities button show a list of the available opportunities.
+This page has a create opportunity button which redirects to a form from which you can select an account, stage and fill in the appropriate details which are added to the opportunities page.

 ## Getting Started
 Change the current working directory to the location where you want the cloned directory to be made.